jekyll/jekyll/docs/_docs/configuration.md

       author: "Mr. Hyde"
 ```

-With these defaults, all posts would use the `my-site` layout.
+With these defaults, all pages would use the `my-site` layout.
 Any html files that exist in the `projects/` folder will use the `project` layout, if it exists.
 Those files will also have the `page.author` [liquid variable](../variables/) set to `Mr. Hyde`.

 ```yaml
 collections: